humanode-network/vortex-experimental-mockups/docs/vortex-simulation-implementation-plan.md

 - Add a `yarn test` script and run it after each feature batch.
 - Keep CI in sync (extend `.github/workflows/code.yml` to run `yarn test` and `yarn build` once tests exist).

-Tooling note:

-- We will add a minimal test harness early (next phases) so we can test Pages Functions without relying on manual clicking.
+Tooling note: Pages Functions handlers are tested directly via `Request` objects (no browser/manual flow needed for API testing).

-## Execution sequence (the phases we will implement, in order)
+## Execution sequence (phases in order)

 This is the order we’ll follow from now on, based on what’s already landed.